 Chia Seeds and the Holy Spirit

-This year, instead of our trio-excursion, Mom, Dad and my little sister Julie make a trip to Austin to visit me.
-I'm grateful they're to make the trek to Central Texas during the hottest month of the year.
-I'm grateful, that is, until the onslaught of hilarious texts from my sister, Julie.
+About ten years ago, Mom, Dad, and my little sister Julie made a trip to Austin to visit me.
+I was grateful they were willing to make the trek to Central Texas during the hottest month of the year.
+I was grateful, that is, until I received the onslaught of hilarious texts from my sister, Julie.

-When she's not being flung side-to-side in the backseat of Mom and Dad's rental car as Dad attempts to avoid "chuck holes" while zooming beyond the speed limit down I-35, Julie texts that Dad's emotions are nearing the likes of climactic volcanic eruption.
+When she's not being flung side to side in the backseat of Mom and Dad's rental car as Dad attempts to avoid "chuck holes" while zooming past the speed limit down I-35, Julie texts that Dad's emotions are approaching the intensity of a volcanic eruption.
 The relentlessly pounding rain mixed with the "damn Texas drivers" in Dallas inspires several exclamatory remarks from our father.
-Julie's periodic texts entail: "Née, these are the names Dad has directed at fellow road travelers who are apparently doing something very very wrong." [laughing-face emoticon before she lists: dumb cluck, son of a bitch, local yokel, dumb ass and pinhead].
+Julie's periodic texts entail: "Née, these are the names Dad has directed at fellow road travelers who are apparently doing something very, very wrong." [laughing-face emoji before she lists: “dumb cluck,” “son of a bitch,” “local yokel,” “dumb ass,” and “pinhead”].

-My favorite is "Sheesh, do Mom and Dad need hearing aids?!"
+My favorite of her texts, though, is: "Sheesh, do Mom and Dad need hearing aids?!"

 Uh, is this really a question?
-Has she not read my blog posts from the past 3 years?
-Trying to carry on any sort of conversation with our parents from the backseat of a car, or, God forbid, requesting a bathroom break, is pointless.
+Has she not read my blog posts from the past three years?
+Trying to carry on any sort of conversation with our parents from the backseat of a car—or, God forbid, requesting a bathroom break—is pointless.

-I laugh knowing firsthand my sister's plight, and anticipate the forthcoming texts as the hours tick away and Mom and Dad's intermittent "Huh?", "What, Juice?" make her wish she was being waterboarded instead of being inescapably buckled into a speeding car with our parents.
+I laugh, knowing firsthand my sister's plight, and anticipate the texts to come as the hours tick away and Mom and Dad's intermittent "Huh?" and "What, Juice?" make her wish she were being waterboarded rather than inescapably buckled into a speeding car with our parents.

-My parents and my sister finally arrive at my home in the Bouldin Creek neighborhood of South Austin.
-Mom and Dad greet me with their usual joyful dispositions, while my beautiful sister enters my house looking as though she needs a stiff drink.
+Mom, Dad, and my sister finally arrive at my home in the Bouldin Creek neighborhood of South Austin.
+Mom and Dad greet me with their usual joyful dispositions, while my beautiful sister enters my house looking as though she needs a stiff cocktail.

 Julie and I crack up laughing as we hear Mom and Dad scuffling about and mumbling in the guest room.
-We've heard this made-up cuss word before, usually after our father has scared or surprised our mother– whether on purpose or unintentionally.
+We've heard this made-up curse word before, usually after our father has scared or surprised our mother, whether on purpose or unintentionally.
 He can startle her just by walking into a room.

-It's rare that our mother ever cusses, so when she does it's hilarious.
-It's like hearing a 3-year old say the F-word.
+It's rare for our mother to curse, so when she does, it's hilarious.
+It's like hearing a three-year-old say the F-word.
 It's so out of character that you can't help but laugh.
 It's even more awesome when "shit fire" is followed by a resigned but emphatic, "Damnation, Gene!
 Come on!"

-As I peer over at my sister through eyes that are now slits due to uncontrollable laughter, Julie looks 4 years old, bent over holding her stomach in deep laughter at our mother; the kind of laughter that makes all voice sound go inaudible, where the only indication of laughter is a big-mouthed smile and body convulsions.
-My sister is one of my most favorite people in the world with whom to belly-laugh, and God knows our parents have given us more than ample reason to engage in such laughter over our lifetime.
+As I peer over at my sister through eyes that are now slits due to uncontrollable laughter, Julie looks four years old, bent over holding her stomach in deep laughter at our mother; the kind of laughter that makes all sound go inaudible, where the only indication of laughter is a big-mouthed smile and body convulsions.
+My sister is one of my most favorite people in the world with whom to belly-laugh, and God knows our parents have given us more than ample reason to laugh over the course of our lives.

 Cha-cha-cha Chia

-As I revel in the sweetness of my sister's laugh, I catch an odd glimpse of Dad walking from the guest room into the kitchen carrying a half-gallon plastic milk bottle with a clear liquid that looks as though it has small black peppercorns floating in it.
+As I revel in the sweetness of my sister's laughter, I catch an odd glimpse of Dad walking from the guest room into the kitchen, carrying a half-gallon plastic milk jug with a clear liquid that looks as though it has small black peppercorns floating in it.

 "Ewww, Dad!
 What is that?"

 Dad is shaking his milk jug of chia water like a maraca.
-"It's my chia seeds for my chia water, Née," he says, without skipping a beat on his milk jug idiophone.
+"It's my chia seeds for my chia water," he says, without skipping a beat on his milk-jug idiophone.

-Recalling that the last time I was home for the holidays and Dad was smearing warmed coconut oil from a skillet onto his face, I decide I'm going to act as though everyone carries half-gallon milk jugs full of "chia water" and salt shakers filled with chia seeds when they travel.
-I simply go about my own business washing a rogue pie pan with baked egg remains stuck to its side.
+Recalling the last time I was home for the holidays, and Dad was smearing warmed coconut oil from a skillet onto his face, I decide I'm going to act as though everyone carries half-gallon milk jugs full of "chia water" and salt shakers filled with chia seeds when they travel.
+I simply go about my own business, washing a rogue pie pan with baked egg remains stuck to its side.

-Apparently my family enjoyed a quiche or frittata while motoring at 80 miles per hour down Interstate 35, egg dishes clearly being customary road trip food.
+Apparently, my family enjoyed a quiche or frittata while motoring down Interstate 35 at 80 miles per hour.
+Because, you know, egg dishes are clearly customary roadtrip food.
 I cringe slightly as I realize that my kitchen sink contains not one single piece of dirty silverware.
-I imagine my parents and sister as barbaric cave people grabbing fistfuls of egg pie as they strain to hear the fractured conversation.
-Or maybe they somehow felt compelled to eat their community pie Ethiopian fashion– sans injera.
+I imagine my parents and sister as barbaric cave people, grabbing fistfuls of egg pie as they strain to hear the fractured conversation.
+Or maybe they felt compelled to eat their communal pie Ethiopian-style—sans injera.

-I'm silent as Dad begins to explain his daily chia water ritual.
-Frankly, I don't respond because I'm afraid I'll get the entire origin of chia itself if I make any further inquiries.
-Like the time I asked Dad why he drank so much damn water, and he launched into a disquisition on the 6 reservoirs in our bodies that keep us alive, like tiny aquifers that have to be hydrated in order for us to maintain optimal health.
+I'm silent as Dad begins to explain his daily chia-water ritual.
+Frankly, I don't respond because I'm afraid I'll get the full history on chia if I make any further inquiries.
+Like the time I asked Dad why he drank so much damn water, and he launched into a dissertation on the six reservoirs in our bodies that keep us alive, like tiny aquifers that have to be hydrated in order for us to maintain optimal health.
 My friends still fondly recall this particular era of Dad's healthy lifestyle proselytizing, during which he regularly encouraged everyone he cared about to stay "hydrant."
-[Yeah, you read that right.
+[Yeah, you read that correctly.
 Just follow my lead, and don't ask.]

-Grasping for a way to stave off the onslaught, I quickly chime with enthusiasm, "Hmmm, chia water!.
+Grasping for a way to stave off the history of chia water, I quickly chime with enthusiasm, "Hmmm, chia water!
 I'll have to try that!
 I've only sprinkled chia seeds on salad!
 I had no idea they were so delicious in water!"

 Well, this is a mistake.
-I've just paved the way for Dad to launch.
-He doesn't necessarily drink the chia water for taste, but for the more noble aspect of its nutritional value, which…
+I've just paved the way for Dad to launch into how he doesn't necessarily drink the chia water for taste, but for its more noble nutritional value, which...

 I cut him off by offering a fun dose of his own medicine.
 "Did you know that chia seeds are one of the best phytonutrients you can consume, alongside blueberries and kale?
 I learned that from Dr. Oppenlander when I was working with him on his campaign."